close

 Bass players sometimes get to play solos, too.
 You don't hear them as much as you should--they're the unicorn of solos.
 It depends on the style of music.
 Jazz features the most bass solos.
 Solos in rock, blues, funk and other styles are more rare.

-The first rock bass solo was by John Entwistle in My Generation by The Who [0:55].
-Another example is David Hood's bass solo in I'll Take You There by The Staple Singers [1:53].
+Another example is David Hood's bass solo in I'll Take You There by The Staple Singers [1:53]:

 Melody: Playing Melodically

-Even if a bass player is not playing the main melody, he or she is still able to play in a melodic way.
+Even if a bass player is not playing the main melody, they are still able to play in a melodic way.
 Bassists often strive to create melodic, singable basslines to complement the whole song.

 Bass Players and Melody